AyaaMohammedsayed/IEEE_Application_UnderReviewing/README.md

 - Profile

 > ⚠️ **Note**:
-> - The app is **Very Very heavy** because sensitive family data should not be inside the codebase.
+> - The app is **Very Very heavy** because sensitive family data should not be inside the codebase & assets of our family.
 > - **MVVM architecture** was not fully implemented.

 ---